 Our Trade Task Force proposes a number of actions to prioritize and drive economic growth in Brazil:

-- Secure approval by the Brazilian Congress of the U.S.-Brazil Protocol on Trade Rules and Transparency.
+- Support implementation of the US-Brazil Protocol on Trade Rules and Transparency.

-- Support Brazil’s adherence to the ICTWTO agreement and reduction of ICT tariffs in Brazil.
+- Advocate for Brazil’s adherence to the Information Technology Agreement of the WTO and Brazil’s progressive and transparent reduction of ICT tariffs in Brazil.

 - Oppose U.S. tariffs and quotas on imported steel and aluminum.